stepanovcpp/flask_demo_news/README.md

 ---

+## ⚠️ Security Disclaimer (Demo Environment)

+**ATTENTION:** This repository is intended strictly for **demonstration and portfolio purposes**.

+For ease of setup and functionality showcase, the SQLite database files (`*.db`) and/or basic configuration containing Flask's **Secret Keys** may be deliberately included in the repository.

+**DO NOT** use this approach in any production or live environment.
+In a real-world application, database files and secret keys **must** be excluded via `.gitignore` and stored securely using environment variables.

+---

 ## 🔑 Test Credentials (Journalist Access)

 For demonstration purposes, you can log in as a journalist (author) using the following credentials to test the post creation, update, and delete functionality.